mathieucarbou/megatron/docs/index.md

   3. Copy all the jar files from `server/plugins/lib` directory into your Terracotta Ehcache Kit.
   4. Configure your `tc-config.xml` file to add one or several properties to enable plugins.
 See `server/tc-config-sample.xml` as an example.
   5. Start the servers and look inside your monitoring platform!

+## Usage

+After installation, just edit the properties for the plugins you want to activate.

+__Megatron is only enabled on active servers.__

+Passive servers always send their data to the current active.
+So in case of a failover, it will change nothing for the plugins streaming data to some servers: the emitter will just change.
+But for plugins like the REST plugin, then you'll gave to connect to the newly active server.

 ## CONSOLE Plugin

 Just outputs in the server console the received statistics and notifications.